ETL Orders and Returns Transfer Process

 ETL Return Order Object Overview

-The following is an overview of requirements in order to process a return or cancellation of an order.
+The following is an overview of the requirements to process a return or cancellation of an order.
 Returns are required to be provided within the lock period specified in your Technology Agreement.
 These objects should be placed in the sales-return folder of the provided Amazon s3 bucket.

 Return Order Object - Partial Return with No Line Items